jkremp/AutoVpnUi/README.md

 ## Shortcut

-The shortcut initiating the actual behaviour of AutoVpnUi is save in the INI-file.
-If the default shortcut automated VPN password is encrypted and saved in the INI-file.
-If the password shall be reset the correspondent entry must be removed.
+The shortcut initiating the actual behaviour of AutoVpnUi is saved in the INI-file.
+The default shortcut can be changed using following notations:

 Notation:
 * `^` - means <kbd>Ctrl</kbd> key, example: `^s` stands for <kbd>Ctrl</kbd>+<kbd>s</kbd>